 In 2006, I was elected into the 29th Guam Legislature and served as the Chairman of the Committee on Health, Human Services & Homeland Security.
 I subsequently served in three other Legislatures (30th, 31st, and 33rd) before leaving and assuming the role of President in the business started by my father and I years earlier.

 I served as President and CEO of the Make-A-Wish Foundation of Guam.
 I created and serve as President of the Guam War Survivors Memorial Foundation.
-I am a board member with the Ayuda Foundation of Guam, and recently worked collaboratively with the Guam Daily Post and other community entities to help displaced workers in a movement called "Feed the Need."
+I am a board member with the Ayuda Foundation of Guam, and in the early days of the pandemic, worked collaboratively with the Guam Daily Post and other community entities to help displaced workers and needy families in a movement called "Feed the Need."

 I am a licensed insurance broker, a business consultant, a personal development trainer, and a certified life coach.
 I was an adjunct professor in Criminal Justice at the Guam Community College and a contributing columnist with the Guam Daily Post and wrote numerous articles for "Across the Aisle" and "Building Your Legacy."